Rule of Law Index Summer 2015 Internships (Paid)

-Position: The World Justice Project’s Rule of Law Index is seeking a full-time paid intern at the WJP’s office in Washington DC for the Spring of 2015, beginning in February 2015 through May 2015.
-Possible opportunity to earn college/graduate credit for current undergraduate/graduate students.
+Position: The World Justice Project’s Rule of Law Index is seeking several full-time paid interns at the WJP’s office in Washington DC for the summer 2015, beginning in June 2015 through August 2015.
+Possible opportunity to earn college/graduate credit in lieu of financial compensation for current undergraduate/graduate students.

 Responsibilities: As part of a small team, the interns will provide crucial support to WJP staff in the overall development of various reports and research projects.
 Interns will assist in researching and identifying potential expert respondents in over 100 countries, will help with preparation and data collection for the Rule of Law Index 2015-2016 report, and will assist with the production of numerous other, country-specific reports.
 Among these projects, interns will specifically have the opportunity to work on a research project that examines the justice sector in Afghanistan, and will participate in the development and planning of a survey instrument to examine the accessibility, efficiency, impartiality, and cultural competency of the justice system within the country.
 The main responsibilities of this internship include, but are not limited to:

 Perform data processing, database maintenance and developmental support in maintaining the database of experts for the WJP expert surveys (QRQ); including basic data entry and data formatting;

 >Conduct research for identifying potential practitioner and academic legal experts to participate in the expert survey;

 Provide support for administration of the upcoming QRQ Index survey study, including outreach to potential questionnaire respondents to increase response rates, cataloguing completed questionnaires for data analysis, and facilitating external communications with contributing legal experts;

 Evaluating and contracting survey organizations to conduct in-country fieldwork around the world;

 Overseeing and directing fieldwork conducted by survey organizations;

 Analyzing survey data for the 2015 Index report;